Preventing pressure ulcers

 Make sure your wheelchair is the right size for you.

-- Have your doctor or physical therapist check the fit once or twice a year.
+- Have your provider or physical therapist check the fit once or twice a year.

-- If you gain weight, ask your doctor or physical therapist to check how you fit your wheelchair.
+- If you gain weight, ask your provider or physical therapist to check how you fit your wheelchair.

-- If you feel pressure anywhere, have your doctor or physical therapist check your wheelchair.
+- If you feel pressure anywhere, have your provider or physical therapist check your wheelchair.